Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Ankylosaurus.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/grassland
 - monster/size/huge
 - monster/type/beast
-statblock: inline
+aliases: ["Ankylosaurus"]
 ---
 # Ankylosaurus
 *Source: Monster Manual p.
-79, Tomb of Annihilation, Critical Role: Call of the Netherdeep*
+79. Available in the Basic Rules.*

 Thick armor plating covers the body of the plant-eating ankylosaurus, which defends itself against predators with a knobbed tail that delivers a devastating strike.
 Some varieties of ankylosaurus have spiked tails that deal piercing damage instead of bludgeoning damage.